 3 To be checked by means of the box system in Figure 3.

-4 A minimum free air space of [5] mm around the light source shall be respected for convection; the connector interface can be neglected.
+4 A minimum free air space of 5 mm around the light source shall be respected for convection; the connector interface can be neglected.

 5 The emitted light shall be white.